cwash/az/ex2/README.md

 overall solution could be delivered with less-terse code and in a more performant manner, by approaching the problem from a distributed stream processing perspective.
 Instead of having to populate data structures and iterate over them in an imperative manner, a few functions could be composed that would eliminate the need for excessive looping.
-Since the problem space involves partitioning and projecting the data which functions are very handy tool to hvae.
+Since the problem space involves partitioning and projecting the data which functions are very handy tool to have.

+My other concerns with this approach are that it requires a lot of mutable data structures to be held in memory - I would prefer immutability, but don't feel its use is warranted in this setting without some functional primitives.

 Runtime Complexity
 ------------------